c0f3/mongo-queue-java/README.md

 ## We must know our heroes!

-This version is based on the original version authored by [Gaillard](https://github.com/gaillard) from [here](https://github.com/gaillard/mongo-queue-java) and impoved by [Uromahn](https://github.com/uromahn/mongo-queue-java)
+This version based on the original version authored by [Gaillard](https://github.com/gaillard) from [here](https://github.com/gaillard/mongo-queue-java) and impoved by [Uromahn](https://github.com/uromahn/mongo-queue-java)